Committees of the

 Access to Lawyers Committee

-This committee aims to inform the public of the purpose and need for the Access to Justice Commission; educate the public on the Commission’s mission and activities; learn from the public and stakeholders about issues that may warrant a systemic response or collaborative response; engage the Commissioners and potential future Commissioners with the Commission’s activities; and engage other stakeholders with the Commission’s activities.
+This committee aims to inform the public of the purpose and need for the Access to Justice Commission; educate the public on the Commission’s mission and activities; learn from the public and stakeholders about issues that may warrant a systemic response or collaborative response; engage current Commissioners and potential future Commissioners with the Commission’s activities; and engage other stakeholders with the Commission’s activities.

 Consumer Debt Committee

 This committee engages in a range of related systemic reforms concerning the substantive practice of consumer debt, addressing many of the reforms suggested in the Justice for All Strategic Action Plan as well as continued emerging issues.

 COVID-19 Task Force Leadership Committee

 This committee addresses issues related to the impact of COVID-19 on court processes, including barriers to access created by courts’ moving toward remote proceedings, with a focus on three areas with high turnout of self-represented litigants: consumer debt, housing and family law.
 The committee includes leadership from the Commission’s Ecosystem, Consumer Debt, Housing and Family Law Committees.